National Cycle Route 1: Sittingbourne to London

 The (off-road) route follows the old Roman road Watling Street to the Fleetdowns suburb of Dartford.
 The route heads along Princes Road and Fleet Road.
 It passes over the A282 (part of the M25 heading towards the Dartford Crossing).
 The route then heads to Dartford town centre.

 It passes under the railway line (Dartford to Gravesend) and takes the A2026 road towards Crayford.
-After crossing the River Cray, it joins with the London Loop to head to the River Thames again.
+After crossing the River Cray, it joins with the London Loop to head to the River Thames again via a narrow and poorly surfaced path.
 It then becomes the River Thames Path, from Crayford Ness to Erith, Thamesmead, Woolwich and Greenwich.

 At Greenwich, the route passes Cutty Sark and Cutty Sark DLR station which passes Greenwich Pier under the river via the foot tunnel to Island Gardens on the Isle of Dogs.
 The foot tunnel has lifts at both ends but the tunnel has to be walked along.